 If you neglect to do different activities that will help keep you mind sharp, you may find yourself struggling as you get older with simple things, such as spelling, addition and subtraction, and even remembering names of people you have just met.
 Avoid these embarrassing blunders by simply engaging in some mental exercises daily.

-7 Fun Activities & Mental Exercises to Keep Your Mind Sharp as You Age
+7 Fun Activities & Mental Exercises to Keep Your Mind Sharp

 Luckily, there are a number of ways to exercise your mind that are effective, safe, and fun.
 If you find something that isn’t really working for you, there are a number of other activities to choose from.